 How to be in Two Places at Once

 July 22, 2009 - The 50th Conference of the International Nuclear Materials Management Society (INMM) meeting was held July 12-16 in Tucson, AZ.
 An OSRP team hosted an information booth in the exhibit hall.
 OSRP presented a paper entitled “Ten Years and 20,000 Sources: The Off-Site Source Recovery Project.”

 During the same week, several OSRP team members attended the 54th Annual Meeting of the Health Physics Society in Minneapolis, MN.
 An OSRP team hosted an information booth in the exhibit hall as well as oral and poster presentations.
 These included:

 Taming Texas and Beyond

 July 1, 2009 - OSRP has been asked to participate in an additional four Search and Secure missions before the end of the calendar year.
-The Search and Secure Program provides equipment and training to interested countries to assist them in locating orphan radioactive sealed sources.
+The Search and Secure Program provides equipment and training to interested countries to assist them in locating radioactive sealed sources.
 OSRP provides health physics professionals experience in handling, packaging, and transportation of sealed sources.
 In related news, during the week of June 1, 2009 an OSRP team recovered 816 sealed sources from a single site in Texas, which puts OSRP within 200 sources of achieving its recovery goal for FY09.